Table of contents

 When selecting the design, you should consider what requirements you have in your goods flows.
 A mobile computer might be suitable for a pallet flow, whereas a ring scanner combined with a mobile phone might be a better option if you are picking with a picking cart and need your hands free for picking goods.

 Each type of device can be equipped with any technology for reading the barcodes and be able to read different formats.
-The named brands and models are devices we, or our customers, have tested.
-There might be others which are just as suitable.

 Tablets and mobile computers are devices that combine reader, screen and processor into one device.
 They look like a rough mobile phone or tablet and contains either a laser reader or imager.
 There are also mobile computers with a handle.
 Those devices are best suited for goods flows where you do not need both hands for the working process or where the picking frequency is lower e.g. pallet flows and larger goods.
+There are also wearable mobile computers which the worker can strap to their arm to be able to work with both hands.

-Examples of tablets/mobile computers:
+Examples of tablet computers:

 Bluetooth and USB scanners